 Interesting.
 There are no shields on Google’s map—instead, the route numbers are labeled as text.
 It actually seems to make the map look nicer.
 (Perhaps this has something to do with local cartographic expectations?
-We’ll take a look at that in one of the next essays.)
+We’ll look at that in one of our later chapters.)

 Labeling the roads with text instead of shields, Google ends up with 37 text labels at this zoom.
 Meanwhile, Apple has just a single text label entirely within view.

 That’s quite a difference, but our graph showed that the largest difference, on average, was actually at z13.

 Let’s check out that zoom—but since we just looked at London, let’s look at a different city.
 We’ll look at San Francisco instead: